-The Foundation will support efforts that strive to improve outcomes for individuals and communities in three priority areas.
-In addition, the Foundation will aim to consider projects that address three priority areas, including:
+The Foundation will support efforts that strive to improve outcomes for individuals and communities in three priority areas:

 Chronic Conditions - Chronic Conditions are physical conditions that last one year or more and require ongoing medical attention and/or limit activities of daily living.
 Chronic conditions, such as heart disease, cancer, and diabetes, are the leading causes of death in the United States and a leading driver of health-care costs.

 Mental and Behavioral Health – Mental and behavioral health includes emotional, psychological, and social well-being, as well as actions that impact health, such as substance use, drinking, and smoking.
 Mental and behavioral health helps determine how individuals handle stress, relate to others, and make choices, and lays the foundation for our ability to thrive.

 Maternal and Child Health - Maternal and child health issues result from the accumulation of risk factors before, during, and after pregnancy.
 The health and well-being of mothers, infants, and children determine the health of the next generation, and can help predict future public health challenges for families, communities, and the health care system.

 Healthy Eating - Healthy communities enable all individuals to access healthy food, especially those in geographic or economic circumstances that make access to healthy food options challenging.

 Public Places and Open Spaces - Public places and open spaces, such as parks, playgrounds, recreation centers, and open spaces for community gatherings, allow for individuals to engage in important health promotion activities such as physical activity.

 Safe and Stable Homes – Homes that are affordable and free of violence provide stability, prevent homelessness, and reduce stress, which positively impact mental and physical health.